How to Implement Reinforcement Learning from Human Feedback (RLHF)

 Introducing humans in the training loop is the cornerstone of RLHF, although a balance is needed as slight inefficiencies could lead to biases and skew the model learning process.
 It is important to note that RLHF performance is only as good as the quality of human annotators and the human-generated text used for fine-tuning.

-Labelbox is a complete solution combining the best tools and fully managed services for reinforcement learning from human feedback (RLHF) and LLM evaluation.
-We ensure helpful, trustworthy, safe outputs with highly accurate datasets for instruction tuning, RLHF, and supervised fine-tuning.
-Get started with a free trial of the platform and see how Labelbox helps you ship better LLMs.
+Labelbox is a complete solution combining the best tools and fully managed services for RLHF and LLM evaluation.
+We ensure high quality, trustworthy, safe outputs with highly accurate datasets for instruction tuning, RLHF, and supervised fine-tuning.